Thacher Hurd

 John Thacher Hurd (born March 6, 1949) is an American artist and the creator of children's picture books including Mama Don't Allow and Art Dog.

 Biography

 Thacher Hurd was born in Burlington, Vermont, the son of children's book creators Clement Hurd and Edith Thacher Hurd.
 He has referred in an interview to the "wonderful aura of creativity" surrounding his father and the Vermont farm that was their home.

-Margaret Wise Brown's 1949 My World is dedicated to the recently born Thacher by Brown.
+Margaret Wise Brown's 1949 My World is dedicated by Brown to the recently born Thacher.
 (The original dedication "to Hiram Hurd" was altered just before press to read "to John Thacher Hurd when he comes (he's here)".)

 After attending the California College of Arts and Crafts, he turned his talents to picture books.
 His first book was The Old Chair, published in 1978.